ghc/ghc/docs/users_guide/ffi-chap.rst

 for example when calling foreign code that makes use of thread-local state.
 For cases like this, we provide *bound threads*, which are Haskell threads tied to a particular OS thread.
-For information on bound threads, see the documentation for the :base-ref:`Control.Concurrent <Control-Concurrent.html>` module.
+For information on bound threads, see the documentation for the :base-ref:`Control.Concurrent.` module.

 Foreign exports and multi-threading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^